cyclomon/3dbraingen/README.md

 Download the models and save them in the directory './checkpoint' Then you can run the test code ('Test.ipynb')

+Quantitative calculation (MS-SSIM / MMD score) & Image sampling is availble in the code.

+PCA visualization code will be updated soon.

 ## Model Details
 You can get the detailed settings of used models in our model codes